 The amount of food needed for a cat depends on size, age, and level of activity.
 As a rule of thumb, A typical adult cat eats about 5.5 ounces of wet food and about two ounces of dry food per day or 24-35 calories per day per pound of body weight.
 A kitten needs approximately twice as much food per day as an adult cat.

 Provide a rotating diet for your cats.
 If you feed your cats the same food every day for long periods of time, they are more likely to develop allergies and sensitivities.
 Try changing your cat’s diet two or more times per year, but if your cat won’t eat new foods or is resistant, try a more gradual approach.

 When changing to a new food, begin by mixing the new food with the old food.
 Each day cut the amount of the old food and increase the amount of the new food.
-A gradual transition over a period of seven to ten days will help your cat to adjust to a new diet with less chance of stomach upset.
+A gradual transition over seven to ten days will help your cat adjust to a new diet with less chance of stomach upset.

 Cats’ bodies are comprised of 60-70% water, and they need water to live a healthy life.
 Hydration is critical to maintaining the proper balance of electrolytes, which affects circulation and digestion.
 Fresh water helps to keep your cat’s kidneys healthy and reduces the chance of developing urinary tract infections.